Nursing Home Abuse & Neglect Attorney Birmingham & Throughout Alabama

 • Vague explanation of injury by nursing home

+You may notice a loved one has unexplained bruises, or broken glasses.
 If something doesn't feel right, take action immediately.
 Your loved one's health and legal rights could be at risk.

 Falls at nursing homes happen more often than many people might realize.
 Falls make up 36 percent of all potentially preventable emergency room visits to hospitals by nursing home residents.
 About 1,800 residents each year die from fall-related injuries, and each year the average nursing home with 100 beds reports 100 to 200 falls, according to the Center for Disease Control and Prevention (CDC).